MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/self-service-purchase-faq.md

 ### Where does the admin see self-service purchases?

-Global and billing admins can see subscriptions bought through self-service purchase in **Billing** > **Products & services** in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a> together with all other subscriptions purchased through central procurement.
+Global and billing admins can see subscriptions bought through self-service purchase in **Billing** > **Your products** in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a> together with all other subscriptions purchased through central procurement.
 They can filter the list to just the subscriptions purchased through central procurement or include subscriptions bought through self-service purchase.

 Admins can see the product, purchaser name, subscription purchased, expiry date, order history, the purchase price, and assigned users.